rpuch/rpuch.github.io/_posts/2022-01-30-instantiating-uninstantiatable.md

 use it, but we would not know what parameters to pass to it.

 Wait, [Java Serialization](https://docs.oracle.com/javase/7/docs/platform/serialization/spec/serialTOC.html)
 is doing the same thing, right?
-They have some magical tools to instantiate an object that has does not have a no-arg constructor, so let's use these superpowers!
+They have some magical tools to instantiate a class that has does not have a no-arg constructor, so let's use these superpowers!

 # Riding Java Serialization